|

 Wetlands Vital but Neglected.....

-Over half of the total wetland area of the lower United States has
+half of the total wetland area of the lower United States has been lost since European settlement.
+Wetlands have been

-toward lakes and streams.
-Wetlands provide a wide variety of functions that protect the quality of all
+impacted by current human activities.
+Very few undisturbed wetlands exist.
+Wetlands provide a wide variety of functions that protect the quality of all of our waters.
+Wetlands act as a: - Filter.
+They filter pollutants

-as it soaks into the ground.
+and excess nutrients out of water as it soaks into the ground.

 - Sponge.
-They absorb stormwater and heavy snowmelt, reducing the risk
+They absorb stormwater and snowmelt, reducing the risk of flood.
+This slow absorption allows

-of flood.
-This slow absorbtion also allows for much of the water to soak through the soil, recharging
+for much of the water to soak through the soil, recharging our groundwater (drinking water) supply.

 - Nursery.
-Many species of amphibians, mammals, reptiles and birds rely
+Many species of amphibians, mammals, reptiles and birds

-on the safe wetland environment to raise their young.
+rely on the safe wetland environment to raise their young.
 Wetlands often lack the large fish species and other predators

 that may feed on their young.

-on stopping at wetlands during their migrations in the spring and fall.
-Wetlands offer a wide variety of high protein
+Many migrating waterfowl, shorebirds and songbirds stop at wetlands during their migrations in the spring and fall.
+Wetlands

-organisms for them to feed on, allowing them to refuel.
+offer a wide variety of high protein organisms for them to feed on, allowing them to refuel.

 - Recreation destination.
-They

-provide beautiful views and plenty of opportunities for recreation (birdwatching, canoeing, hunting, exploring).
+They provide beautiful views and plenty of opportunities for recreation (birdwatching, canoeing, hunting, exploring).

 1. Macroinvertebrates (small organisms without a backbone) 2.
 Plants